MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 In VMM you can create generation 1 and generation 2 VMs.

 - You can add VM templates specifying either generation 1 or generation 2 to a service template.
 Properties will appear for the generation you choose.
+::: moniker range="sc-vmm-2016"
 - Generation 2 VMs can only run on a host with a host operating system that supports them - Windows Server 2012 R2 onwards.
 For example, VMM won't place a generation 2 VM on a host running Windows Server 2012.
+::: moniker-end
+::: moniker range=">sc-vmm-2016"
+- Generation 2 VMs can only run on a host with a host operating system that supports them - Windows Server 2016 onwards.
+For example, VMM won't place a generation 2 VM on a host running Windows Server 2016.
+::: moniker-end
 - When you use a virtual hard disk in .vhd format for a VM or VM template, the VM is automatically generation 1 because .vhd doesn't support generation 2.
 If you use .vhdx you can select which option you want to use.
 - If you use an existing virtual machine or virtual machine template as the starting point for a new virtual machine or virtual machine template, the generation is determined by the existing virtual machine or virtual machine template.
 - If you create a hardware profile you can choose between generation 1 and 2.
 When you incorporate the profile into a VM or VM template you specify the generation you want to use.